Ealab-collab/reactive-json/README.md

 Contains the core functionality of *reactive-json*.

-This is where `ReactiveJsonRoot.jsx` is.
+This is where `ReactiveJsonRoot.tsx` is.

 Usually, you won't need to edit its content.
 (But feel free to inspect it if you want to contribute!)